-What do you have to do to improve your system performance, reliability, efficiency and control?
+What is the first step to improving your system performance, reliability, efficiency and control?

-The first step is to baseline your existing system.
+The best practice is to baseline your existing system.
 You can make improvements, but without a baseline analysis, your efforts may go unnoticed.
 IAC recommends a complete system air audit for this step.
 IAC has Certified U.S. Department of Energy AIRMaster+ Specialists on staff.
-Our audits and assessments are performed according to the principles and guidelines put in place by the Compressed Air Challenge (www.compressedairchallenge.org) and from the U.S. Department of Energy (www.eere.energy.gov).
+Our audits and assessments are performed according to the principles and guidelines put in place by the Compressed Air Challenge (www.compressedairchallenge.org) and from the U.S. Department of Energy.

 Compressed Air Supply & Demand Audits